Highlights

-Now, before we get into the important info of how you can watch 'Lost Boys: The Tribe' right now, here are some important things to know about the Thunder Road, Warner Premiere, Hollywood Media Bridge, LB2 Films horror flick.
+Now, before we get into the key details of how you can watch 'Lost Boys: The Tribe' right now, here are some important points about the Thunder Road, Warner Premiere, Hollywood Media Bridge, LB2 Films horror flick.
 Lost Boys: The Tribe starring Tad Hilgenbrink, Angus Sutherland, Autumn Reeser, Gabrielle Rose has a R rating, a runtime of about 1 hr 34 min.
 The release date of the movie is July 29th, 2008.
-The movie received a user score of 48/100 on TMDb, which represents input from reviews from 192 real users.
+The movie received a user score of 48/100 on TMDb, which is informed by reviews from 192 contributing users.

-Wondering what this story is all about?
+Thinking about what happens in this film?
 Here's the plot: "Surfing vampires hit the waves, rule the night and seek fresh blood, and the new girl in town may be exactly what they're craving."

-Ready to stream 'Lost Boys: The Tribe' from the comfort of your living room?
-Finding a streaming service to buy, rent, download, or watch the P.J.
-Pesce-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Ready to stream 'Lost Boys: The Tribe' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or view the P.J.
+Pesce-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Lost Boys: The Tribe' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Lost Boys: The Tribe' on each platform when they are available.
 'Lost Boys: The Tribe' is currently available to rent, purchase, or stream via subscription on Apple TV, Fandango At Home, Microsoft Store, YouTube, Prime Video, Google Play Movies, and Hoopla in the US.

 'Lost Boys: The Tribe' Release Dates